Reds vs. Brewers Player Props Betting Odds

 Yelich Stats

-- Yelich has 52 hits with seven doubles, seven home runs, 27 walks and 25 RBI.
-He's also stolen 13 bases.
+- Yelich has seven doubles, seven home runs, 28 walks and 25 RBI (52 total hits).
+He has stolen 14 bases.

 Yelich Recent Games